-Emily has served at Brentwood since October of 2001.
+The Rev. Emily Bowen-Marler has served at Brentwood since October of 2001, and became the associate minister in 2004.
+After growing up in southern California, she moved to Indianapolis to attend seminary, then moved to Springfield to work for Brentwood.
 Her primary responsibilities include the cultivation of vibrant, rich expressions of worship, music, and the arts, as well as offering oversight to children’s ministries and assisting with congregational care.
 An accomplished singer and musician, Emily has led worship at the Disciples of Christ General Assembly and was the music director for the 2010 Disciple Women’s Ministries event Quadrennial.
-She holds degrees from Phillips Theological Seminary (MDiv), Christian Theological Seminary (MA), and Chapman University (BA).
+She holds degrees from Phillips Theological Seminary (MDiv), Christian Theological Seminary (MA), and Chapman University (BM).
 She is the co-author with Phil Snider of Toward a Hopeful Future: Why the Emergent Church is Good News for Mainline Congregations (Pilgrim Press, 2010).

-Charlie joined Brentwood’s staff in April of 2005 as part-time Minister of Congregational Care.
+The Rev. Charlie Bahn joined Brentwood’s staff in April of 2005 as part-time Minister of Congregational Care.
 He leads Brentwood’s Stephen Ministry program and focuses on overall pastoral care within the congregation.
-Charlie holds degrees from Brite Divinity School (MDiv), Washington & Lee University (JD) and Southeast Missouri State University (BS).
+Charlie holds degrees from Brite Divinity School (MDiv), Washington & Lee University (JD), and Southeast Missouri State University (BS).

-Vickie joined Brentwood’s staff in 2006 and does a wonderful job of keeping Brentwood’s building ready for all kinds of activities!
-Vickie is a proud mother and grandmother, with one son and two granddaughters.
+Vickie Van Zandt, Custodian.
+Vickie joined Brentwood’s staff in 2006 and does a wonderful job of keeping Brentwood’s building ready for all kinds of activities.
+She is a proud mother and grandmother, with one son and two granddaughters.
 She loves to sew and is a very talented quilter.
 She was born in Springfield and has lived here most of her life.